root-project/root/tree/ntuple/v7/doc/architecture.md

 reader->LoadEntry(0);

 // Option 3: through views
-auto reader = RNTupleReader::Open(ntuple);
+// Each view will only trigger reading of the related field, without reading other fields at the same entry number. auto reader = RNTupleReader::Open(ntuple);
 auto viewPt = reader->GetView<float>("pt");
 // Load the pt from the first entry